KERN Global Language Services localizes user interfaces, dialog boxes, buttons and online help, for example.

-Since text lengths can vary considerably between different languages, KERN makes size adjustments (resizing) to the function buttons and dialog boxes as part of the localization process.
-The localized user interface serves as a reference when translating online help and documentation.
-Ideally, this is carried out by the same team that localizes the user interface.
+KERN makes use of the latest methods to localize menus, dialog boxes, buttons in a software user interface, online help, printed documentation and other accompanying files (license agreements, README files and much more) for use in the target country.
+Since the text lengths in various languages can be significantly different, KERN adapts the size of user interfaces and dialog boxes (resizing) as part of localization.
+The localized user interface serves as a reference when translating online help and documentation; ideally, this is carried out by the same team that localizes the user interface.

 Within the meaning of software user-friendliness, quality assurance has a fundamental role in avoiding internationalization and localization errors.
 The quality of the internationalization strategy and the source language texts largely determine the standard of a software that is available in several languages.

 Before the actual product localization, an internationalization test is useful to test – as part of pseudolocalization, if applicable – the extent to which the software can be adapted and in order to facilitate the country-specific localization.
 This test checks, for example, whether regional standards, the font used, and the software and hardware are supported in the target countries.